-- After sectioning, place up to two slides in a slide mailer. - Place slide mailer in a sealed bag with a bag of desiccant at 4°C until ready for shipment. - When ready for shipment, place mailer in a styrofoam box with cool packs.
+- After sectioning, slides can be stored at room temperature in a desiccator. - When ready for shipment, place up to 2 slides in a slide mailer with desiccant in a sealed bag. - Ship in a styrofoam or cooler box with cool packs.